RedisLabs/redislabs-docs/content/kubernetes/networking/istio-ingress.md

     ```

     - Replace `.istio.k8s.my.example.com` with the domain that matches your DNS record.
+    - Replace 'selector-label' with the label set on your Istio ingress gateway pod.
     - TLS passthrough mode is required to allow secure access to the database.

 1. Apply `gateway.yaml` to create the Ingress gateway.